ecstatic-morse/blag/content/posts/quantifier-elimination.md

 $$

-It may look like we can eliminate $x$ via the transitive property as we did above, resulting in a similar constraint $a \subset b$.
+It may look like we can eliminate $x$ via the transitive property as we did above, resulting in the constraint $a \subset b$.
 However, this does not hold when $b$ has exactly one more element than $a$.
 There's no "room" between
 $a$ and $b$ to fit an extra element, so the formula is unsatisfiable in that case.
 In reality, we would need an additional constraint on the cardinality of